SAND-Math: Using LLMs to Generate Novel, Difficult and Useful Mathematics Questions and Answers: SAND-Math Pipeline

-At this stage, we both filter the dataset for empirical difficulty and assign a fine-grained difficulty score to each question.

-First, to construct our final training set, we apply a performance-based filter.
-We use the target model as a strong solver, \texttt{Qwen2.5-32B-Instruct} \citep{qwen2.5}, to attempt each question in $\mathcal{D}_{\text{cons}}$.
-Only questions where the model fails to produce the correct answer are retained.
-This process yielded a dataset, $\mathcal{D}_{\text{diff}}$, containing 9,211 empirically verified difficult problems, retaining 56.6\% of the data from the previous step.

-Concurrently, we assign a difficulty rating to each question.
-A \texttt{Llama-3.3-70B-Instruct} \citep{grattafiori2024llama3herdmodels} judge assigns a score on a scale of 1--10, guided by a rubric and reference examples from AoPS\footnote{\url{https://artofproblemsolving.com/wiki/index.php/AIME_Problems_and_Solutions}} (see Appendix~\ref{app:diffclass_prompt}).
-These ratings provide insight into our dataset's distribution and serve as a key input for our Difficulty Hiking methodology (Section~\ref{subsec:difficulty_hiking}).
+At this stage, the dataset undergoes two parallel processes for difficulty curation.
+First, for performance-based filtering, we use a solver model $\mathcal{M}_{\text{solver}}$, and retain only the questions it answers incorrectly.
+This step ensures empirical difficulty, yielding $\mathcal{D}_{\text{diff}}$ with 9,211 problems (a 56.6\% retention rate).
+Concurrently, our judge model $\mathcal{M}_{\text{judge}}$, assigns a fine-grained 1-10 difficulty rating to each question, guided by a rubric and reference examples from AoPS\footnote{\url{https://artofproblemsolving.com/wiki/index.php/AIME_Problems_and_Solutions}} (see Appendix~\ref{app:diffclass_prompt}).
+These ratings are crucial for dataset analysis and as direct input for our Difficulty Hiking module.